mf-sarafyan/kob/content/1 Keepers' Compendium/Rules/Downtime/Bastions - Business Facilities.md

 - ***Order: Craft.*** Your hirelings can produce arcane foci, blank books. +5 GP/level on your business this turn.
 - ***Order: Craft.*** Craft items with Calligrapher's Supplies (craft spell scrolls).
 - ***Order: Craft.*** (Requires level 9): You hirelings can make common/uncommon arcane items.
 - **Boon:** You can cast *identify* for free once.
-Recharges when you spend a Bastion turn on your study.
+Recharges when you spend a Long Rest on your study.
+- ***Upgrade.*** This facility starts with 2 hirelings.
+You can pay 2'000GP to upgrade it, increasing the hireling capacity to 4.
+This also grants another use of *identify* between recharges.

 ### Armory
 *Function: Defensive + Financial*